 The Fox Group can assist your organization with performing a HIPAA Risk Assessment.
 Many organizations perform these audits internally, but an outside review can be more thorough, and the advice you receive on compliance will not be predetermined by the approach the organization has previously taken to such compliance.
 Don’t leave your organization subject to fines and negative publicity associated with a privacy breach, or other missteps in today's elevated focus on HIPAA at OCR.

-The Fox Group is well versed in addressing the details needed to help your organization comply with current HIPAA regulations and to set up systems that will benefit you for years to come.
+The Fox Group has decades of experience and is well versed in addressing the details needed to help your organization comply with current HIPAA regulations.
+We can help to design and set up systems that will benefit you for years to come.
 The following will help you to further understand your organization's responsibility and the scope of services that we provide when engaged to complete a HIPAA risk assessment.

 The HITECH Act updated the HIPAA law by introducing several additional requirements and privacy safeguards, and the Meaningful Use criteria for certified EHR technology includes a specific requirement to perform a HIPAA Risk Assessment in order to qualify for the HITECH Act incentives for adopting EHR technology.
 This means there are two imperatives for performing a HIPAA Risk Assessment: